 If your child’s teacher likes makeup, hair care, or getting manicures, consider a spa day or other pampering activity.
 However, many teachers are not into this type of pampering.
 They do have hobbies and interests.
 Try to purchase items to help with their hobbies.
 Paints, art supplies, fishing lines, and home improvement gift cards can also be fantastic gifts for hard-working teachers.

 Spend time helping the teacher do their job a little more efficiently.
 You may not spend much on gifts for the teachers, but spending a little time in the classroom helping out is almost always welcomed.
-Take the class for recess, lunch, or read to them while the teacher does other necessary duties.
+Take the class for recess or lunch, or read to them while the teacher does other necessary duties.
 If your children are older and in middle or high school, you can still volunteer to do things to make the teacher’s job easier.
 Do errands around the school or take a trip to the office supply store for notebooks, pens, or papers.
 You can do this once a month and on your own time if you can’t be present in the classroom.

 Organize a Class Gift